-The CS program prepares students to:
+The objectives of the CS program are to graduate students who:

-1. Succeed in a computer science-related career by demonstrating leadership and ability to grow professionally in competence, and/or pursue and successfully complete advanced degrees.

-2. Apply principles of computer science and industry computing practices to analyze, design, and implement computer-based solutions.

-3. Communicate and work effectively with professionals from different areas of specialization.

-4. Function ethically and responsibly in the profession and society.
+- Succeed in a CS-related career by demonstrating leadership and ability to grow professionally in competence, and/or pursue and successfully complete advanced degrees. - Apply principles of CS and industry computing practices to analyze, design, and implement computer-based solutions. - Communicate and work effectively with professionals from different areas of specialization. - Function ethically and responsibly in the profession and society.

-Graduates of the Bachelor of Science in Computer Science will have acquired the following abilities to:
+STUDENT OUTCOMES

+By the time of graduation, CS students will be able to:
-1. Analyze a complex computing problem and apply principles of computing and other relevant disciplines to identify solutions.

-2. Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program's discipline.

-3. Communicate effectively in a variety of professional contexts.

-4. Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles.

-5. Function effectively as a member or leader of a team engaged in activities appropriate to the program's discipline.

-6. Apply computer science theory and software development fundamentals to produce computing-based solutions.
+- Analyze a complex computing problem and apply principles of computing and other relevant disciplines to identify solutions. - Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program's discipline. - Communicate effectively in a variety of professional contexts. - Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles. - Function effectively as a member or leader of a team engaged in activities appropriate to the program's discipline. - Apply computer science theory and software development fundamentals to produce computing-based solutions.

-UNIVERSITY DEGREE REQUIREMENTS (124 CREDIT HOURS)
+UNIVERSITY DEGREE REQUIREMENTS (120 CREDIT HOURS)

-To earn a Bachelor of Science in Computer Science degree, students must complete at least 124 credit hours.
+To earn a Bachelor of Science in Computer Science degree, students must complete at least 120 credit hours.
 Students are required to complete a minimum of 30 credit hours of upper-level courses (300-level or above) at AUK, of which at least 18 credits hours need to be taken in the major.

-General Education Requirements composed of: (49)
+General Education Requirements composed of: (45-49)

-• Related field requirements applicable to Gen Ed requirements (16)
+Related field requirements applicable to Gen Ed requirements (16)

-Remaining Gen Ed requirements (33)
+Remaining Gen Ed requirements (29)

 Related Field Requirements not applicable to Gen Ed (17)

 Major Requirements composed of: (58)

 Computer Science Core (49)

 Computer Science Electives (9)